dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.54/_index.md

 ## CACTWO-6343 (Enhancement)

-**Allow 3M™ to save position on second monitor**
+**Allow Solventum™ to save position on second monitor**

-The software will now remember where you last placed the 3M Coding and Reimbursement window(s) on your screen.
+The software will now remember where you last placed the Solventum Coding and Reimbursement window(s) on your screen.
 When you reopen these windows, they will appear in the same position as before.